 WHAT IF YOUR PET MOVING OUT ISN’T AN OPTION?

 Obviously, continued suffering is one option for you if your pet moving out of your home isn’t an option, but clearly not one anyone wants.
 Here are some better options that you can try:

 - Pet being required to stay out of the bedroom

 - Medications including topical steroids, bronchodilators, and antihistamines

 - Allergy shots to become less allergic

 - Rare patients use the biologic product that is anti-IgE called Xolair

-At the end of the day, all patients have to know what to do for flares.
-Working together with a Board Certified Allergist is essential for successful treatment.
+Patients need to know what to do for flare-ups.
+Working together with a Board-Certified Allergist is essential for successful treatment.
 Your Allergist will have to know what is important to you and you will need to know the realities of the various treatments.
 In the end, the goal is for you to feel better and be happy!